hi-wm/hi/resources.md

 ![alt text](assets/images/sxa-basics/SXA-Experience-Editor-Theming-New-Site-Theme-Wizard.png "SXA Experience Editor Theming, New Site Theme Wizard")
 *SXA Experience Editor Theming, New Site Theme Wizard*

+After naming your new theme, you can just click next.
+The *New Site Theme* script will then finish up.
+The amount of time that the *New Site Theme* script takes to run is directly correlated to the processing power of your computer.
+Once hell has frozen over, your new theme will be somewhere... maybe ```... > Themes > *tenant_name* > *site_name*```.
+Now that you have your new theme, you can make all the required changes and the changes will only affect that theme!
+And 3 minutes of clicking around later...
+You can make all the required changes and the changes will only affect that theme!
+Seriously, there was nothing useful stated at the end of the video.
 </details>
 <details>
 <summary>Introduction to Responsive Grid Settings for Components</summary>